Passeriformes / Pycnonotidae / Pycnonotus

 Culture

-In 19th-century India, frequently kept as cage pets and for fighting, particularly in the Carnatic region.
-Males were held on the finger with attached thread and would fight by seizing opponent's red feathers.
-Tamed birds were carried through bazaars tied to fingers or small decorative perches sometimes made of precious metals or jade.
-In Assam, male birds were held captive for fighting as a spectator sport during Bihu festival under Ahom rule.
-This practice was banned in January 2016.
+In 19th-century India, frequently kept as cage pets and for fighting, especially in the Carnatic region.
+Birds were held on fingers with threads and would seize opponents' red feathers during fights.
+In Assam, male birds were captive for fighting as a spectator sport during the Bihu festival under Ahom rule; this practice was banned in January 2016.

 Source: Wikipedia · CC BY-SA 3.0